 Issuing CAs shall maintain systems and processes to sufficiently authenticate the Applicant's identify in in compliance with its CPS.
 Initial identity validation shall be performed by an Issuing CAs validation team or by Registration Authorities under contract as set forth in Section 3.2 of this CP.
-All communications shall be securely stored along with all information presented by the Applicant during the application process.
+All communications shall be securely stored along with all information presented directly by the Applicant during the application process.

 Future identification of repeat Applicants and subsequent authentication checks may be addressed using single (username and password) or multi-factor (Certificate in combination with username/password) authentication principles.
-GlobalSign CA does not search for Certification Authority Authorization (CAA) DNS resource records when issuing Certificates.